General Information

 2001

-- Administrative Offices open
+- Administrative Offices open.

-- District Service Center remodel
+- District Service Center remodel.

-- De Soto High School addition
+- De Soto High School addition.

-- Monticello Trail Middle School addition
+- Monticello Trail Middle School addition.

 2002

-- Lexington Trails Middle School addition
+- Lexington Trails Middle School addition.

-- Riverview Elementary opens
+- Riverview Elementary opens.

-- Woodsonia Elementary becomes Kindergarten Center
+- Woodsonia Elementary becomes Kindergarten Center.

 2003

-- Land purchase at 83rd & Mize.
+- Land purchase at 83rd and Mize.

-- Land purchase at 57th & Belmont.
+- Land purchase at 57th and Belmont.

 2004